jeelfaldu7/telecom_operator_megaline_project/README.md

   - Code in code cells
   - Explanations in Markdown cells
   - Appropriate use of visualizations, descriptive statistics, and hypothesis testing

+## 🤝 Credits
+This project was created as part of the TripleTen Data Science program.
+Special thanks to:
+  - TripleTen instructors and peers for ongoing support and feedback.